 Lorentz, Hendrik Antoon (1853–1928)

 But the theory was inconsistent with the results of the Michelson-Morley experiment, and so Lorentz introduced the idea of "local time," that the rate of passage of time differed from place to place; and, incorporating this with the proposal of George Fitzgerald that the length of a moving body decreases in the direction of motion (the Lorentz-Fitzgerald contraction, or Lorentz contraction), he derived the Lorentz transformation, a mathematical statement which describes the changes in length, time, and mass of a moving body.
-His work, with that of Fitzgerald, laid the foundations for Einstein's Special Theory of Relativity.
+His work, with that of Fitzgerald, influenced the development of Einstein's Special Theory of Relativity.

 Related category• PHYSICISTS